hamzehkhazaei/Azure_Lab/README.md

 These Ubuntu VMs are the machines that you need to use to do your projects.

-**Important Note:** Please remember to close the RDP program when you no longer wants to work on your project so that all your cluster be shutdown after a short time.
-This way you are not going to lose your quota while not working on your project.
+**Important Note:** Please remember to close the RDP program when you no longer want to work on your project so that all your clusters can be shut down after a short time.
+This way, you will not lose your quota while not working on your project.